6 steps to build a neural network in OpenNN

 ModelSelection model_selection(&training_strategy);

-In this example, we want to optimize the number of neurons in the network architecture using the «neurons selection» algorithm:
+In this example, we want to optimize the number of neurons in the network architecture using the «neuron selection» algorithm:

 model_selection.perform_neurons_selection();

-Once the algorithm is finished, our model will have the most optimal architecture for our problem.
+Once the algorithm is finished, our model will have the optimal architecture for our problem.

 For more information about the model selection methods, see the ModelSelection class.